gerardbrian19/interview-preparation/QnAs/angular.md

+Of course!
+Here are detailed answers to each of your interview questions:

 ---

 ### **1. Abstract vs. Virtual Methods – Definition and Usage**
 #### **Abstract Methods:**
 - **Definition:** Abstract methods are declared in an abstract class but do not have an implementation.
 They must be overridden in derived classes.
 - **Usage:** When you want to enforce that all subclasses must provide their own implementation of a method.
 - **Example in TypeScript:**
   ```typescript
   abstract class Vehicle {
     abstract move(): void; // No implementation